-At the end of last hours, and I just want to take a minute or two here to finish this piece up, we were talking about ways of writing kinetics expressions for a particular type of assumed ligand substitution mechanism.
+At the end of last hour, and I just want to take a minute or two here to finish this piece up, we were talking about ways of writing kinetics expressions for a particular type of assumed ligand substitution mechanism.

 In particular, we were looking at dissociative substitution.
-And now I would just like to take you through what happens if you don't make the major assumption that we made last time, which was that every time our intermediate five coordinate complex ML5 was formed it would go onto products.
+And now I would just like to take you through what happens if you don't make the major assumption that we made last time, which was that every time our intermediate five coordinate complex ML five was formed, it would go onto products.

 If we don't make that assumption, what we say is that the change with time of the concentration of the intermediate is approximately zero.

-We know that at the very beginning of the reaction we have this ML five X species.
+We know that at the very beginning of the reaction, we have this ML five X species.

-We have our initial ML five X species that decays away and we have our product ML five Y that grows in.
+We have our initial ML five X species that decays away, and we have our product ML five Y that grows in.

 And if this reaction goes by dissociative ligand substitution, which would certainly be consistent with a d four high spin electron count, as we saw last time, then there may be some intermediate ML five that at time zero has zero concentration.
 And it may never really build up very much concentration.
 And then at the end, it goes down to zero, too, because when the reaction is over, all of our ML five has a Y attached and is six-coordinate again.
-If the concentration of the ML5 intermediate never really builds up very much, which is quite often the case, it may not be observable, the amount of which is produced during the reaction then this approximation is pretty valid and allows us to derive equations for the change with time of the species that we can observe, namely the starting material that is going away and the product that is coming in.
+If the concentration of the ML five intermediate never really builds up very much, which is quite often the case, it may not be observable, the amount of which is produced during the reaction, then this approximation is pretty valid and allows us to derive equations for the change with time of the species that we can observe, namely the starting material that is going away and the product that is coming in.
 And so this is our concentration versus time plot for the reaction.

-And with this approximation we can then set equal to zero the expression for the formation of the intermediate, which is k1 times ML5X.
+And with this approximation, we can then set equal to zero the expression for the formation of the intermediate, which is k1 times ML five X.

-This quantity k1, if you remember back to the diagram we were using last time, k1 is the rate constant associated with surmounting that first energy barrier, k1 times ML5X.
+This quantity k1, if you remember back to the diagram we were using last time, k1 is the rate constant associated with surmounting that first energy barrier, k1 times ML five X.

-And we are still making the assumption that once you get to products the reaction is done and you never go back.
+And we are still making the assumption that once you get to products, the reaction is done and you never go back.

 That assumption is built into this analysis.

-And so now, what we can do is we can rearrange this expression and solve it for the concentration of ML5.
+And so now, what we can do is we can rearrange this expression and solve it for the concentration of ML five.

 And you will see that you can do that here.

-Then we have an expression for the rate entirely in terms of things that we can either observe, namely the starting material, the concentration we would measure by some technique like spectrophotometry as a function of time, watching an absorbance band for it decay away, for example.
+Then we have an expression for the rate entirely in terms of things that we can either observe, namely the starting material, the concentration we would measure by some technique, like spectrophotometry as a function of time, watching an absorbance band for it decay away, for example.
 And then also in terms of the concentration of Y which we were talking about as the solvent, so it would have a large invariant and known concentration.
 And then, of course, since X is being produced in the reaction whenever it dissociates from the starting material, there is a relationship between the concentration of X at any time and the concentration of our starting material at any time.

-Now we get an expression that we need to be able to integrate in order to actually produce, given these parameters, k1, k minus 1 and k2 to produce a predicted dataset to compare with the experimental.
+Now we get an expression that we need to be able to integrate in order to actually produce, given these parameters, k1, k minus 1, and k2, to produce a predicted dataset to compare with the experimental.

-And what one normally does is you take an experimental dataset, you have the equations that arise from your mechanistic hypothesis and you do a least squares fitting procedure to obtain the values of the parameters, which are these phenomenological rate constants associated with each step in the mechanism.
+And what one normally does is you take an experimental dataset, you have the equations that arise from your mechanistic hypothesis, and you do a least squares fitting procedure to obtain the values of the parameters, which are these phenomenological rate constants associated with each step in the mechanism.
 Extract the values of the parameters, and see what you get, see if the mechanism that you have assumed can give you a good fit to the data or whether it cannot.
 That is the end of my discussion of an introduction to kinetic analysis of chemical reactions, a really important subject where differential equations really become very important.

-Today I want to get onto the top of extended solids, and so I am going to talk about dimensionality here.
+Today, I want to get onto the top of extended solids, and so I am going to talk about dimensionality, here.

-And I want you to keep in mind the framework with which we have been discussing chemical bonding all throughout this semester because we are going to extend that today to try to understand some of the properties of systems that are not molecular but extend infinity in some number of dimensions.
+And I want you to keep in mind the framework with which we have been discussing chemical bonding all throughout this semester because we are going to extend that today to try to understand some of the properties of systems that are not molecular, but extend infinity in some number of dimensions.

-We talked about the H2 molecule.
+We talked about the H two molecule.

 This is a very small molecular system that we have described and talked about quite a bit.
-This system has a radius here of about 0.64 angstroms, or internuclear distance of about 0.64 angstroms.
-And then we can also consider molecules that become more extended.
+This system has a radius, here, of about 0.64 angstroms, or internuclear distance of about 0.64 angstroms.
+And then, we can also consider molecules that become more extended.

 There is an example of a polyene.

-And my use of a polyene here should lead you to think that when we consider polymer chemistry, in some cases we will be talking about systems that are extended, maybe not infinitely but very greatly in one direction, or maybe more than one direction.
+And my use of a polyene, here, should lead you to think that when we consider polymer chemistry, in some cases, we will be talking about systems that are extended, maybe not infinitely, but very greatly in one direction, or maybe more than one direction.

 Graphite is one of the allotropes of carbon.

 These carbons on the parameter of the graphite system have bonds, and the structure looks very much like what I have drawn here, if you repeat outward, up, down, left, or right.
-And what that leads to are two-dimensional planar arrays of carbon atoms that, as with the polyene structure, here this polyene that I drew with six bonds is about 13 angstroms long.
+And what that leads to are two-dimensional planar arrays of carbon atoms that, as with the polyene structure, here this polyene that I drew with six bonds, is about 13 angstroms long.